hyosung11/Launch-School/Courses/journal.md

 10:28 Just finished the JS129 Interview retake and I'm confident that I passed this time.
 I want to start JS130 ASAP.

 10:52 I started the exercises for JS130, but since I haven't read any of the course material, I don't have the context to answer the questions.

+11:06 Anxious to start JS130 and move more quickly and efficiently through the curriculum.

+13:15 Watching Codesmith's "JavaScript the Hard Parts: Closure, Scope & Execution Context" and taking notes.
+Now heading to the gym.